msfjarvis/msfjarvis.dev/content/homelab/index.md

 ShowReadingTime = false
 +++

-This page aims to be a continuously updating record of my personal compute and the various services running on it.
+This page aims to be a continuously updating record of all machines under my management and the various services running on it.
 It will not always be in sync with reality, but I will make an attempt to update it every so often and the date it was last updated will always be at the top of this page.

 # Hardware overview